ctrl-alt-del/devenv/README.md

 ## Rails on Ubuntu
-You can use RVm to install Rails as well.
+You can use RVM to install Rails as well.

 To install latest stable Rails, you can simply run:
 ```sh